Digital employment in Africa - what needs to be done

 Bridge the employment gap

 Technology today is an interesting mix of business and digital processes.
 As a direct result, most technology-enabled businesses, have a need for personnel that possess a set of technical and non-technical working capabilities.
-The vehicle for value delivery might be a digital product or suite of services; in either case, there is a need for those capable of engineering identified customer requirements and those who can support business functions essential to the execution of needs.
-Non-technical roles are often more accessible than is readily feasible.
+The vehicle for value delivery might be a digital product or suite of services; in either case, there is a need both for those capable of engineering identified customer requirements and those who can support business functions essential to the execution of needs.
+The latter is often more accessible than the former.
 Hence, the need to relay the existence of these and other such out-of-the-way technical opportunities that have a ready demand in the market, and meet such with positively skilled digitally-aware professionals.

 Encourage knowledge transfer